Carocim/scrolling-tasklist-obs-overlay/README.md

 https://ko-fi.com/carocim

-I’m a student who built this while studying for my board exams Coding this helped me stay focused, and now I’m sharing it in case it helps you too.
+I’m a student who built this while studying for my board exam.
+Coding this helped me stay focused, and now I’m sharing it in case it helps you too.
-Every coffee helps me keep creating tools for fellow learners and streamers!
+Every donation helps me keep creating tools for fellow learners and streamers!